Dharaneesh20/MedAi-Django/README.md

 - **Dependencies Issues:** Try installing dependencies one by one as listed in the installation instructions
 - **Virtual Environment Problems:** If using Python 3.10+, you may need to install the virtualenv package first

+---

+Developed with ❤️ using Django, MongoDB, and Google Gemini API Last Updated On : 27-Jul-2025